 What Is Enameled Cast-Iron?

-Enameled cast iron features a vitreous enamel paint on the surface that prevents it from rusting and eliminates the need for seasoning the metal.
+Enameled cast iron features vitreous enamel paint on the surface that prevents it from rusting and eliminates the need for seasoning the metal.
+It’s also more comfortable when cleaning and can fit in a dishwasher and the microwave.
+It’s an ideal choice for slow cooking as it helps draw flavors from foods.

 Enameled cast-iron is mostly used for indoor cooking and offers the best results when cooking on the stovetop.
 Enameled Dutch ovens, in particular, keep moisture in which makes the food tastier.